Carinodens: Diet

-Carinodens, is like its close relative Globidens, considered to have been a durophagous mosasaur.
+Carinodens, like the related Globidens, is considered to have been a durophagous mosasaur.
 Because the anteriormost part of the dentary of Carinodens is relatively slender with small pointed tooth crowns, only the posteriormost five teeth actually functioned for crushing food.
 The anteriormost portion of the dentary was thus likely used for acquiring and handling food rather than crushing it, an idea already suggested by Dollo (1913) during the description of the type species.
 The maxilla of Carinodens is unknown, which hinders knowledge on the interaction between the lower and upper jaw.

 Dollo (1913, 1924) suggested a diet dominated by echinoderms, whereas Lingham-Soliar (1990, 1999) listed a wide array of potential prey items, including belemnites, nautilids, bivalves, gastropods, scaphopods, brachiopods, echinoderms and arthropods.
 These groups were abundant in the late Cretaceous seas around Maastricht, meaning that their population numbers cannot explain the rarity of Carinodens.
 It is possible that Carinodens spent most of its life in deep waters, only rarely swimming in shallow seas.
+Dental wear evidence strongly suggests that C. belgicus ate hard-shelled benthic invertebrates.